xnandersson/acme-corporate-network/README.rst

 Abstract
 --------

-ACME Corporate Network (ACN) helps you setup a, VirtualBox based, internal network for experimental purposes.
-A dedicated virtual machine acts as a router or firewall between the lab network and your host.
+ACME Corporate Network (ACN) helps you setup a, VirtualBox based, internal network for experimental purposes where you can mix Linux, Windows and other operating systems supported by VirtualBox.
+A virtual machine acts as a NAT-firewall between the lab network and your host.

-In a purely Linux world, docker would be a much better fit, but in the cases where your experiments involves Windows I chose VirtualBox.

-Aim is to automate as much as possible.
-Unattended installations, ansible provisioning and/or internal docker containers.
+The Virtual Firewall is preloaded with:

+- bind9
+- udhcpd
+- iptables
+- ansible

 Pre-requisites
 --------------